 STAY: Retreat to the rustic Creekside Chalet and Cabins, which will put you at nature’s doorstep in cabins with multiple bedrooms, so you can all wake up and have breakfast together.

 If the first stop on your Colorado vacation is Denver, a no-stress way to head up to the mountains is to skip the car rental and simply head to Denver’s Union Station to be whisked up to the base of Winter Park Resort on the Amtrak Winter Park Express ski train (weekends, January–March).
+(Train service will resume for the 2021/2022 ski season after taking a break in 2020/2021.)
 With more than 3,000 skiable acres and 25 chairlifts at Winter Park, your whole crew will be set to discover their brand of powdery bliss.

 After you get your fill of skiing, take a horse-drawn sleigh ride at Snow Mountain Ranch, complete with cozy blankets and a stop at a crackling campfire for hot cocoa and roasted marshmallows.
 Later, let it rip on a tube ride down the four-lane Coca-Cola Tubing Hill, the perks of which include being zipped back to the top of the hill on a covered conveyor belt.
 Phew … a little down time is in order at The Foundry, where you can kick back with a bucket of popcorn in the movie theater or spark a friendly bowling competition with your peeps.
 More Places For Sledding and Tubing in Colorado >>